List of the Hershey Company brands

-This is a list of brands manufactured by the Hershey Company.
-Some of these brands began production over 165 years ago such as the Hershey Kiss and Hershey Bar.
-Hershey produces a variety of products that are chocolate or candy based, and the Hershey Company also produces gum.
-This list excludes licensed items such as beer, cereal, ice cream and chocolate milk, which are made by brands like Yuengling, General Mills, Breyers, Good Humor, Julie's Biscuits (Philippines And Malaysia only), Selecta Ice Cream (Philippines only), Klondike, and Natrel.
+Here is a list of brands manufactured by the Hershey Company.
+Some of the brands began production over 165 years ago like the Hershey Kiss and Hershey Bar.
+Hershey produces a variety of products which are chocolate or candy based and the Hershey Company also produces gum.
+The list excludes licensed items such as beer, cereal, ice cream, and chocolate milk which are made by brands including Yuengling, General Mills, Breyers, Good Humor, Julie's Biscuits (only sold in the Philippines and Malaysia), Selecta Ice Cream (only sold in the Philippines), Klondike, and Natrel.

-Chocolate-based Candies
+Chocolate-based candies

 Hershey produces a large variety of chocolate based products.
-Hershey is also licensed to produce Cadbury products as well as the Kit Kat bar and Rolo candies (which are both owned by Nestlé).
+The company is also licensed to produce Cadbury products as well as the Kit Kat bar and Rolo candies (which are both owned by Nestlé).